Darren Soto: Second term (2019–2021)

-On June 24, 2019, Soto passed his first law of the 116th Congress, the Strengthening Mosquito Abatement for Safety and Health (SMASH) Act, which aims to combat future Zika outbreaks in Florida, Puerto Rico and other areas.

-On July 25, 2019, Soto passed the Venezuela TPS Act of 2019 out of the House as the last bill to pass before the August District Work Period.

-On December 18, 2019, Soto voted for both articles of impeachment against President Donald Trump.
+In June 2019, Soto secured passage of his first law of the 116th Congress, the Strengthening Mosquito Abatement for Safety and Health (SMASH) Act, which aimed to combat future mosquito-borne Zika virus outbreaks in Florida, Puerto Rico and other areas.
+The following month, he passed the Venezuela TPS Act of 2019 out of the House.
+Later that year, the House voted to impeach President Donald Trump, and Soto voted in favor of both articles of impeachment.